henri123lemoine/life-logging/README.md

 - **Visualize Audio**: `GET /visualize_audio` - Returns a PNG image visualizing the recent audio data.
 Useful for debugging.
 - **Health Check**: `GET /health` - Returns the server's health status.

+Run the app and visit `http://localhost:61429/swagger-ui/` to view the full API documentation.

 ### Examples

 Retrieve the last minute of audio in WAV format: